Dataiku User Interface Guide¶

 In many situations, an existing project can serve as a useful template for a new project.
 Fortunately, it is very easy to duplicate a Dataiku project so you never need to manually replicate a Flow.

-Whether you want to copy the project to the same or another instance, detailed instructions for duplicating a project can be found in the product documentation.
+Whether you want to copy the project to the same or another instance, detailed instructions for duplicating a project can be found in the reference documentation.

 You can initiate this process from the project homepage or the Dataiku projects page.